 Power of Attorney: The legal role fulfilled by the nominee of the care recipient in relation to finances and health and welfare.

-Professional Carers: The term we use to describe paid carers providing Personal Care through the HomeTouch Platform.
+Professional Carers: The term we use to describe the self-employed carers providing Personal Care through the Hometouch Platform.

 Regulated Activity: A service or provision of care that is subject to regulation by the Care Quality Commission

 Risk Assessment: The process of identifying all the risks to and from an activity, and assessing the potential impact of each risk.
 The Hometouch clinical team will create risk assessments as part of the Client Onboarding process for Managed care that outlines and monitors the clinical and other risks to the Care Recipient.
 The document is subject to regular to 3 monthly review.
 For the introductory model, risk assessments are the responsibility of the Professional Carer.

 Safeguarding: Ensuring that people live free from harm, abuse and neglect and, in doing so, protecting their health, wellbeing and human rights.
 Children, and adults in vulnerable situations, need to be safeguarded.
 Further details can be accessed in Our Safeguarding Policy

 Self-employed: Our Professional Carers are Self-Employed for tax purposes in accordance with advice and guidance We have received from employment experts, HMRC, the CQC and other regulatory bodies.
 All VAT is accounted for by Hometouch accounting processes for both Introductory and Managed Models of Care.

 Sensitive Personal Data: personal information about You and in particular Your racial or ethnic origin, political opinions, religious beliefs or other beliefs of a similar nature, membership of a trade union, medical or physical health or condition, sexuality or the commission or alleged commission of any offence, that is protected by the Data Protection Act 1998.